 Figure 32.
 Annual trends in yellowfin GLM standardised CPUE indices for the Japanese longline fleet by MFCL region.
+The region (X) is denoted by the number in the fishery code (LL ALL X).

 Average annual yellowfin tuna catch-at-size for the Indonesian/Philippine domestic fisheries and the longline and purse-seine fisheries is shown in Figure 33.
 The domestic surface fisheries of the Philippines and Indonesia take large quantities of small yellowfin (20-50 cm).
 Purse-seine sets on floating objects (i.e. associated schools) generally take smaller fish than sets on unassociated or free-swimming schools, which are often 'pure' schools of large, adult yellowfin.
 Yellowfin taken in unassociated purse-seine sets are of a similar size to fish taken in the longline fishery and the handline fishery in the Philippines (both gears target adults in the range 80-160 cm).
 The purse-seine catch of adult yellowfin tuna, on average, has been higher than the longline catch over the past 10-15 years.